Lindsey Vonn: Roger Federer inspires ski star

 'No control'

 "It's been a struggle.
-More so emotionally than anything else," said the 2009 world downhill champion and 2010 Olympic champion.
+More so emotionally than anything else," the 2009 world downhill champion and 2010 Olympic champion said.

 "Just having no control over a body part is difficult, especially your right hand.